Falling For The Succubus by Siren Allen

 The work tells the story of:

-Four and a half out of five pitchforks.
+Four out of five pitchforks.

 A much better read than the opening work in this series by far.
 There’s still a lot of background not delved into, a lot of plot not taken, but overall a far more captivating read.
 Allowing the main characters to tell their story made a real difference and I’m glad the author took a slightly different approach to telling this story than the first.

 As much as this work was so very good, the truths about Anika’s past, now revealed, leave a massive plot behind and I’m hoping that the questions about her past are told.
 They really need to be, all things considered.